 As well as exploring pension information, you may also require details on the impact of reducing your working hours on your salary.
 Your HR Operations Administrator will be able to provide this to you.

-Once you get an initial indication on the level of pension benefits you may receive, if you wish to explore the option of flexible retirement further, the next stage is to discuss the request with your line manager, Head of Department/School or Directorate.
+Once you get an initial indication on the level of pension benefits you may receive, if you wish to explore the option of flexible retirement further, the next stage is to discuss the request with your line manager, Head of Department/School or Function.
 You should allow as much time as you can for your request to be considered and implemented if approved.

 Your case will also be discussed with your HR Partner / Advisor who will support your manager in the decision making.